Hurricane Michael: Elsewhere in Florida

 Strong winds from Michael penetrated inland, causing widespread damage to infrastructure and agricultural and forestry interests.
 Four hundred buildings were destroyed in Jackson County and major damage was inflicted upon another six hundred.
 Numerous trees and power lines were downed county-wide.
 Some businesses in Marianna were unroofed, leading to further collapse of exterior walls.
 The stone façades of buildings in the courthouse square were reduced to rubble.
 The headquarters of Jackson County's road department collapsed and shopping centers and restaurants suffered heavy damage.
 One person died in Quincy and another in Alford to felled trees.
-Strong winds in the heavily forested regions in and around Tallahassee resulted in the widespread downing of trees, forcing the closure of over 125 roads in the city as well as an 80 mi segment of Interstate 10 between Tallahassee and Lake Seminole.
+Strong winds in the heavily forested regions in and around Tallahassee resulted in the widespread downing of trees, forcing the closure of over 125 roads in the city as well as an 80 mi segment of I-10 between Tallahassee and Lake Seminole.
 Florida State Hospital in Chattahoochee—Florida's oldest largest psychiatric hospital—was cut off from the outside world due to power disruptions, forcing aid to be dropped by helicopter.
 Though localized, acute flooding resulted from Michael's rain swath.
 Record flooding occurred along Econfina Creek, overtopping a SR 20 bridge.
 Near Bennett, the creek rose from below action stage to flood stage in under six hours after 5–9 in of rain fell within its watershed.
 Moderate flooding along the Chipola River near Altha damaged homes downstream and inflicted significant damage to fish camps.

 Sustained winds in coastal Okaloosa County, located west of Michael's landfall, met low-end tropical storm thresholds, punctuated by higher 60 mph gusts.
 Gusts in the tropical storm range extended west to Pensacola and farther inland along the westernmost stretches of the Florida Panhandle, downing trees and power lines.
 However, the overall impacts of Michael west of Bay County were comparatively muted.
 On the evening of October 10, 308 customers were without power in Escambia County.
 Isolated power outages also afflicted Okaloosa County.
 Gusts in the Pensacola area topped out at 44 mph and reached 60 mph in Destin.
 The Navarre Causeway and the Garcon Point Bridge briefly closed as winds exceeded 39 mph.
 Storm surge inundation of 2–2.5 ft in the Pensacola area occurred ahead of the hurricane due to strong easterly winds, producing minor flooding.
 Significant beach erosion and road damage was caused by 10–15 ft waves along SR 399 between Pensacola Beach and Navarre.
 Several piers on Choctawhatchee Bay were damaged or destroyed.
 Neighborhoods along the Santa Rosa Sound were in Pensacola Beach were flooded as the rough surf flowed over barriers.